 A cozy, curried soup that can be on the table in under 30 minutes.
-Chop a view veggies, throw everything in a pot, simmer until the lentils are tender and you’re done!
-This soup will thicken up considerably in the fridge.
-Enjoy it the next day as a stew or add a little broth or water to thin it back out.
+Chop a few veggies, throw everything in a pot, simmer until the lentils are tender and you’re done!

 - 1 medium white onion, diced (approx. 2 cups, 300 g)